Sterilization (medicine): Physiological

-Physiological reasons, such as genetic disorders or disabilities, can influence whether couples seek sterilization.
-According to the Centers for Disease Control and Prevention, about 1 in 6 children in the U.S. had a developmental disability in 2006–2008.
-Developmental disabilities are defined as "a diverse group of severe chronic conditions that are due to mental and/or physical impairments."
-Many disabled children may eventually grow to lead independent lives as adults, but they may require intensive parental care and extensive medical costs as children.
-Intensive care can lead to a parent's "withdrawal from the labor force, worsened economic situation of the household, interruptions in parents' sleep and a greater chance of marital instability."
-Couples may choose sterilization in order to concentrate on caring for a child with a disability and to avoid withholding any necessary resources from additional children.
-Alternatively, couples may also desire more children in hopes of experiencing the normal parental activities of their peers.
-A child without a disability may be more likely to provide the couple with grandchildren and support in their old age.
-For couples without children, technological advancements have enabled the use of carrier screening and prenatal testing for the detection of genetic disorders in prospective parents or in their unborn offspring.
+Physiological reasons, such as disease, genetic disorders, or disabilities, can influence whether individuals seek sterilization.
+For example, females may choose to undergo sterilization procedures as a form of treatment for certain diseases.
+In individuals with endometriosis, a hysterectomy, sometimes along with an oophorectomy, may be a viable treatment option, although it is often a last resort.
+Another reason may include individuals who choose sterilization in order to concentrate on caring for a child with a disability and to avoid withholding any necessary resources from additional children.
+For individuals without children, technological advancements have enabled the use of carrier screening and prenatal testing for the detection of genetic disorders in prospective parents or their unborn offspring.
 If prenatal testing has detected a genetic disorder in the child, parents may opt to be sterilized to forgo having more children who may also be affected.